john-cd/rust_howto/bk/drafts/categories/development-tools/compilation/faster_linking.md

 ## Profile-Guided Optimization (PGO) {#skip}

-PGO uses runtime profiling data to guide compiler optimizations, potentially leading to better [performance][p-performance] and smaller binaries.
+PGO uses runtime profiling data to guide compiler optimizations, potentially leading to better [performance][p~performance] and smaller binaries.
 This involves a more complex build process but can be beneficial for performance-critical applications.

 ## Linker Flags {#skip}